Ferniehirst Castle: Sixteenth-century conflict

+The original castle was built by the Ker (or Kerr) family around 1470.
+In September 1523, an English force came to burn Jedburgh, and Lord Dacre was sent with 700 men and artillery to take the castle, which "stood marvellous strongly with a great wood".
+Men from Kendal taking the guns through the wood encountered strong resistance, but eventually the castle was taken.

-The original castle, built by the Ker (or Kerr) family around 1470, was occupied by English forces in 1547, during the war of the Rough Wooing.
+Ferniehirst was occupied by English forces in 1547, during the war of the Rough Wooing.
 The English were dislodged by a force of Sir John Ker's clansmen, and the Earl of Huntly reinforced by André de Montalembert and French auxiliaries led by Captain Pierre Longue in February 1549.
 The gate was fired, then Montalembert d'Essé brought more artillery and the soldiers set about the wall with picks and mattocks.
 The French soldier Jean de Beaugué described the recapture and the fate of the English captain and garrison, and the aristocrat and priest Alexander Gordon wrote an eyewitness account.
 An English army led by the Duke of Rutland recaptured the castle in June 1549, but the war was nearly over.

+When Mary, Queen of Scots, was exiled in England, her brother Regent Moray heard rumours in August 1568 that she would escape from Bolton Castle and be brought to Ferniehirst.
 The exiled Countess of Northumberland stayed at Ferniehirst Castle in January 1570.
+She was lodged in the tower, and the Earl of Westmorland in the "overmost chamber" above.

 Ferniehirst was damaged by an English raid on 18 April 1570, after Sir Thomas Ker had raided northern England, which was also intended to intimidate the supporters of Mary Queen of Scots.
 Another English army damaged the castle in 1573 on their way to Edinburgh Castle.
-James VI attacked the castle in 1593 as the Kers had assisted Francis Stewart, 1st Earl of Bothwell, who had conspired against the king.
+James VI attacked the castle in 1593 as the Kers had assisted Francis Stewart, 5th Earl of Bothwell, who had conspired against the king.
 The Kers were for a long period Wardens of the Middle and East Marches.
 As the building had been undermined, reconstruction of the castle began in 1598.